marcotrejolemus/docker-containerize/README.md

-# Welcome to this reposiory about how to Containerize a Java Application
+# Welcome to this repository about how to Containerize a Java Application
 A step by step guide to containerize a Java Application using Docker as container

 ## Prerequisites